Shallow Water Blackout

 dioxide to activate the body's natural impulse to breathe.
 Swimmers who

 practice prolonged underwater breath-holding are particularly at risk of SWB.
-By
+Prior to submersion, swimmers blow

-off an excessive amount of carbon dioxide.
+off an excessive amount of carbon dioxide through voluntary hyperventilation (intentional quick breaths in and out) or involuntary hyperventilation (strenuous exercise, excitement, anxiety).
 When the oxygen level in the blood

 runs low before the carbon dioxide level rises to the point that triggers the